 © 2018, Farok J. Contractor, Rutgers Business School

-Click photos to see larger images at the source sites.
-The featured image of the Stars and Stripes above is courtesy of the Smithsonian.
+The featured image of the Stars and Stripes above is housed at the Smithsonian.

-On two holidays in the US—Flag Day and Independence Day—patriotic Americans will climb to the second floor of a nondescript building on the Mall in Washington, DC, and enter a dimly-lit, cavernous room to stand before the most sacred item in the National Museum of American History: the Star-Spangled Banner.
+On several national holidays in the US—such as Flag Day and Independence Day—patriotic Americans will climb to the second floor of a nondescript building on the Mall in Washington, DC, and enter a dimly-lit, cavernous room to stand before the most sacred item in the National Museum of American History: the Star-Spangled Banner.
 The fragile flag, bearing 15 stars and 15 stripes (for the 13 colonies plus Vermont and Kentucky, which later joined the union), is today only a faded and tattered remnant of the 1814 original (see more on this below).
-But it is one of the holiest icons of American life.
+But it remains one of the holiest icons of American life.

 How “The Star-Spangled Banner” Was Written